 - General Education: Complete all the General Education Curriculum requirements.
 (See University General Education Curriculum Requirements.)

 - Grade Point Average (GPA): Earn a minimum overall grade point average of 2.00 (C), and a minimum grade point average of 2.00 or better in their major and minor or comprehensive major.
 (See individual college requirements.)

 - Writing Instruction in the Disciplines (WID): Fulfill the Writing Instruction in the Disciplines (WID) requirement in their major.
-(See Writing Instruction in the Discipline (WID).)
+(See Writing Instruction in the Disciplines (WID).)

 - Semester Hours: Earn a minimum of 120 semester hours of credit.
 At least 60 of those hours must be from a four-year college or university; at least 42 must be earned in upper-division courses (numbered 300 and above, or their equivalent) from a four-year institution.

 - Residency: Complete at least 30 semester hours while in residence at WIU, at least 15 of which must be taken in the year prior to graduation.
 No more than 10 of these hours can be taken in Pass/Fail or non-credit courses.
 Credit earned by proficiency examination does not satisfy residence requirements.